mooioom/node-server/README.md

 # node-server
  ## Node Server by Eldad Eliyahu Levi

-The server performs as a regular static server
+By default the server acts as a regular static server, routes.json can override routes and redirect requests to controllers (fn) files

  ## Features